firediamond/firediamond.github.io/_posts/2017-11-19-1980s-Video-Games-and-Scratch.md

     <td>Engagement</td>
     <td>I engaged in the lesson by looking at the board enough to remember how to create good code on Scratch and I also listened enough about the homework so in this section I will also list the sprites and variables in the retro games I played:
 Donkey kong: sprites: Donkey Kong, Princess Peach, Mario, barrels small fire sprite near Donkey Kong.
 Variables: score, level, lives and bonus.
 Tetris: sprites: the shapes.
-Variables: score lines and levels
+Variables: score lines and levels.
 Frogger: sprites: the frog, cars, trucks, flies, logs and turtles.
 Variables: score, lives and time.
 Q*bert: sprites: Q*bert, balls and the snake.
 Variables: lives and score.
 Super Mario Bros.: sprites: Mario, Luigi, flowers, small brom gremlins and the turtle.
 Variables: score and lives.</td>